Python Tips and Tricks

 - Check memory use: Use

-to check the memory size of variables. - Spot-profile your code: Use the
+to check the memory usage of code. - Spot-profile your code: Use the

 timeit